Curried Roasted Cauliflower Soup with Crispy Fried Mushrooms and Toasted Coconut

 - While the cauliflower roasts, start making the broth.
 Peel the potato and cut it into 1-inch cubes.
 Set aside.

-- Add 3 tbsp butter and 2 tbsp extra virgin olive oil to a large saucepan or dutch oven and set it over medium heat.
+- Add 3 tablespoon butter and 2 tablespoon extra virgin olive oil to a large saucepan or dutch oven and set it over medium heat.
 When the butter is melted, add the chopped red onion.
 Cook, stirring occasionally, until the onion is soft and translucent, about 5 minutes.

-- While the onion cooks, add the garlic, tomato paste, curry powder, garam masala, coriander, cumin, brown sugar, 1 tsp salt, and 1/4 tsp ground black pepper to a bowl.
+- While the onion cooks, add the garlic, tomato paste, curry powder, garam masala, coriander, cumin, brown sugar, 1 teaspoon salt, and ¼ teaspoon ground black pepper to a bowl.
 Add this to the softened onions.
 Cook, stirring constantly for 1-2 minutes longer.

 - Add the potatoes and stir to coat them in the spices.
 Stir in the coconut milk and broth, and turn the heat up to high.
 When the broth begins to boil, lower the heat slightly, to maintain a steady but gentle simmer.
 Let the broth cook, uncovered, for about 15 minutes, until the potatoes are fork tender.

-- While the broth simmers, cook the crispy fried mushrooms: Add 2 tbsp butter and 2 tbsp extra virgin olive oil to a large skillet and set it over medium high heat.
+- While the broth simmers, cook the crispy fried mushrooms: Add 2 tablespoon butter and 2 tablespoon extra virgin olive oil to a large skillet and set it over medium high heat.
 When the butter has melted and is sizzling, add the mushrooms.